Selling Invoices to Increase Working Capital

 With 20% of businesses failing in year one and over 50% failing within 5-years, small business financing is a significant obstacle to company longevity.
-With current economic pressures on inflation, rising interest rates, and declining GDP, cash flow struggles can hurt businesses during a recession.
-Bankers Factoring customizes receivable factoring financing for companies extending credit terms to their customers without sufficient capital.
+And with current economic pressures on inflation, rising interest rates, and declining GDP, cash flow struggles can hurt businesses during a recession.
+Therefore, Bankers Factoring customizes receivable factoring financing for companies extending credit terms to their customers without sufficient capital.

 In this article, we cover:

 - What is receivable financing, and how does it work?

 - Steps in the receivable factoring process

 - AR Invoice Funding: What you need to know